Medically reviewed by:

-Heroin abuse can cause a number of physical and psychological side effects, many of which can be irreversible and even deadly.
+Heroin abuse can cause a number of physical and psychological side effects, many of which are irreversible and even deadly.
 One should seek professional help immediately for this substance use disorder, as the drug causes such dangerous effects and a severe addiction syndrome that won’t let most individuals stop abusing it, even if they want to.

 Signs and Symptoms of Heroin Abuse

-Someone high on heroin will often experience
+Someone high on heroin may experience any of the following: